-The Priority Services Register is a scheme run by energy suppliers which offers additional free services to people who are of pensionable age, are registered disabled, have a hearing or visual impairment, or have long term ill-health.
+The Priority Services Register is a free scheme run by energy suppliers which offers additional free services to customers in need.

 Each energy supplier has its own Priority Services Register.

-If you purchase your gas and electricity from different suppliers, it is necessary to register with each one.
+If you purchase your gas and electricity from different suppliers, you will need to register with each one.
 If you switch your energy supplier, you will need to register with your new supplier.

 - a service more tailored to your needs for example, you can ask to have your bills and meter readings in Braille, large type or audio tape